The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 The Equipment Breakdown

-- 💨Small smoke flow visualization wind tunnel (Fun-Tech-Lab
+- 💨 Small smoke flow visualization wind tunnel (Fun-Tech-Lab)

-Fun-Tech-Lab) - 🏎️ 1:64 scale car model with rotating wheels
+- 🏎️ 1:64 scale car model with rotating wheels

 - 📷 Sony A7III camera with manual focus for high-quality capture